The Business League... of Shadows

 Buttttttt, that’s just what IRC 162(e)(2) allows corporations who lobby local governments to do (think cities, school boards, and counties; state and federal government is not included).
 Burger King can spend a whopping (<--see what we did there?) amount of money to suppress a city’s minimum wage, and then deduct that sum as a business expense to reduce its taxable income.
 A real estate magnate can trump (<--see what we did there?) a city’s desire for affordable housing by spending their inheritance to lobby local government against it, and then use the money spent to reduce their tax burden.

-This isn’t their wheelhouse and looks bad, so they don’t do it much.
+This is shady and looks bad, so they don’t do it much.
 Just playing.
 Of course they do!

 Often though, they outsource it to chambers of commerce and business leagues that are exempt from taxation under IRC 501(c)(6) of the tax code.
 Their contributions are still deductible if used to lobby local governments, and they can 1) create a degree of separation from the lobbying process and 2) the appearance that they are spending money on lobbying not to increase their profits but rather to support the local economy.